dwp/govuk-casa/docs/migration-guides/MIGRATING-2.x-3.x.md

 ## Removal of `unsafe-inline` Content-Security-Policy headers

 The `unsafe-inline` CSP header allowed any inline `<script>` scripts to be executed, regardless of their content.
-Attacks could potentially expoit this feature (via other injection vectors if they exist) to insert arbitrary scripts.
+Attacks could potentially exploit this feature (via other injection vectors if they exist) to insert arbitrary scripts.

 If you have have any inline `<script>` in your templates, you will need to [configure CASA](api/bootstrap.md) to use an appropriate CSP header value for each of them, i.e. using nonces, or content hashes - see [https://content-security-policy.com/](https://content-security-policy.com/) for more information.